OpenBB-finance/OpenBB/discordbot/README.md

 **NOTE:** Registering is free for all open source projects and if your discord bot uses fewer than 1250 uploads per day.

+### HEROKU

+1. Add the following lines into requirements.txt
+    1. discord==1.7.3
+    2. discord-components==2.1.2
+    3. pyimgur==0.6.0
+2. Create a Heroku account at: https://signup.heroku.com/
+3. Click 'Create a new app'
+4. Go to the 'Settings' page, and then find Config Vars
+5. Add GT_DISCORD_BOT_TOKEN and GT_IMGUR_CLIENT_ID with their associated values
+4. On the 'Deploy' page select Github as the deployment method

 ## Discord Configs

 In order to config the discord bot you will need to edit the [config_discordbot.py](gamestonk_terminal/config_discordbot.py) file.